kevinggundersen/Kartverket-group2/README.md

 If you want to update your environment variables in the `.env` file.
 Follow these steps:

-1. If you have containers/volumes asociated with the project alreade.
-Remove those.
+1. If you have containers/volumes asociated with the project.
+Remove those (Easiest way is through the docker desktop app).

 2. Open `.env` and update the information with your local database details:
    ```ps1